 - Zoom accounts and Webinar license – Each SPO has a group Zoom account.
 The login at https://harvard.zoom.us/ is tied to the SPO group email address.
 Contact former leadership and/or your SPO administrator for the password.
 Change the password as necessary.

 The HLS IT Department can help SPOs deliver legal practice technologies that allow staff and students the hands-on experience necessary to become highly skilled lawyers.
 Your SPO administrator and supervising attorney will assist your team in accessing these resources.

 - Clinical Email system and Office 365 (SharePoint, Teams, Skype)

 - VDIClinics Virtual Desktop

 - HelpDesk Indicate you are calling on behalf of an SPO when contacting the Helpdesk.

 Promotional Materials and Logos

 Students are permitted to use the name of an SPO on merchandise and promotional materials only with the approval of the Harvard Trademark Program.
 If you are interested in purchasing t-shirts, mugs, posters, etc. please first review the guidelines and process from the Trademark Office in advance of your order.
-They will review your design and have a list of approved vendors.
-It is recommended to keep documents of logo approvals for future orders.
+Submit the logo design to email@example.com for approval as a first step.
+The Trademark Office will then review your design and have a list of approved vendors.
+It is recommended to keep confirmations of logo approvals for future orders.